The Simpsons: Hit & Run: Development

 The developer, Radical Entertainment, received the rights to create games for The Simpsons franchise when they demonstrated a playable prototype.
 Radical released its first The Simpsons game in 2001, called The Simpsons: Road Rage.
-After Road Rage was released, the development team for Hit & Run decided not to create a direct sequel to Road Rage; instead, Radical wanted to steer the franchise's video game series in a different direction by giving the game engine a complete overhaul.
+After Road Rage was released, the 60-person development team for Hit & Run decided not to create a direct sequel to Road Rage; instead, Radical wanted to steer the franchise's video game series in a different direction by giving the game engine a complete overhaul.
 The developers felt that everything else needed a new approach, while only the driving portion of Road Rage was worth keeping; in Hit & Run, enhanced traffic artificial intelligence is introduced, which makes computer-controlled vehicles react better to the player's driving.
 The internal development name for The Simpsons: Hit & Run was simply "Simpsons", as referenced by the executable file of the game.
 They also decided to add an exploration element to the game to make players get out of the car and navigate the area on foot, so that the game offered a better experience of Springfield.
+Lead designer Joe McGinn said the game was pitched as "GTA for kids"; in addition to the exploration and freedom of Grand Theft Auto III (2001), the team was also influenced by the "action-movie-style" drifting and car physics of Driver (1999), and the platforming, character control and camera of Super Mario 64 (1996).
+Lead programmer Cary Brisebois considered the GameCube version the hardest to develop, with its 24MB of RAM necessitating tricks such as loading animations into audio memory.
+A port for the PlayStation Portable (PSP) entered development, but never released due to return on investment (ROI), as by then the voice actors had renegotiated their contracts to increase their fees.